If you’re seeking daily writing prompts for kids, you’ve landed in the right place.

 4. Describe a place where you feel safe.

-5. Brainstorm a list of questions that you would ask 100-year old citizens about their life experiences.
-What makes you interested in learning the answers to these particular questions?
+5. Brainstorm a list of questions to ask 100-year old citizens about their life experiences.
+What makes you interested in learning the answers to these questions?

 6. What is something that you have a hard time tolerating and why?